AER-RC/CLBLM/README.md

 11. **How do you calculate fluxes?**

-Radiative fluxes and heating rates can be output directly from CLBLM.
-Simply add a "flux-flags" group to clblm_config.json and specify the flux parameters, such as the spectral interval for the flux output and the number of quadrature angles to use for the flux calculation (ex. {"flux_flag":true, "dv_flux":10.0,"nang":3}).
+CLBLM features built-in flux calculations, such that radiative fluxes and heating rates can be output directly from a single CLBLM run.
+In the clblm_config.json input file, add a "flux-flags" group  and specify the flux parameters, such as the spectral interval for the flux output and the number of quadrature angles to use for the flux calculation (ex. {"flux_flag":true, "dv_flux":10.0,"nang":3}).
 See the CLBLM example package and instructions for more details.